 - a.
 No prior documented disability, they may be referred for an appropriate evaluation; no accommodations will be given at that time until documentation is provided. - b.
-A prior documented disability, but the documentation provided is not sufficient or does not accurately reflect current functioning, the student may be granted provisional accommodations if he or she is in the process of obtaining updated testing/evaluation for the duration of the current semester until the updated documentation is provided. - 4.
-The student must meet with Accessibility Services for an initial intake meeting.
-The intake form must be completed prior to the meeting.
-Please click here to complete form: https://trocaire.edu/student-life/student-support-services/accessibility-services/ During the intake meeting, the student will be expected to discuss their academic history and, if applicable, their previous use of accommodations.
-The student will also be asked questions in regards to how their disability or medical diagnosis affects their current functioning in relation to the accommodations that they are requesting.
-This information will be taken into consideration in addition to the supporting documentation when reviewing and securing reasonable accommodations.

-- 5. Once accommodations are secured, Accessibility Services will issue an accommodation notice to all instructors whom the student request be notified.
+Under the ADA in postsecondary education, a student with a prior IEP generally cannot expect to automatically receive accommodations without providing updated documentation from a healthcare provider, as an IEP from high school is not considered sufficient proof of a current disability requiring accommodations in college; the institution may still request further evaluation to determine appropriate accommodations based on the student's current needs. - 4.
+The student will meet with Accessibility Services for an initial intake meeting.
+The Intake form must be completed prior to the meeting.
+Please click here to complete Intake Form.
+During the Intake meeting, the student will be expected to discuss academic history and any previous use of accommodations, as applicable.
+The student will also be asked questions regarding how their disability or medical diagnosis affects their current functioning in relation to the accommodations that they are requesting.
+This information will be taken into consideration in addition to the supporting documentation when reviewing and securing reasonable accommodations. - 5.
+Once accommodations are secured, Accessibility Services will issue an accommodation notice to all appropriate professors whom the student request be notified.
 The notification will be delivered via Trocaire email, and students will be copied on the message.
+It is important that the student and professor have a clear understanding of what is agreed upon regarding the use and implementation of the approved accommodations.
+After notification, student is to promptly schedule meeting with each professor to review and clarify approved accommodation(s) implementation in course.

-Students are encouraged to schedule a meeting with each of their instructors to review their approved accommodations to discuss how they may apply to each of their courses and any questions. - 6.
-Students requesting accommodations in a clinical setting may be required to submit specific documentation from a licensed provider and/ or have their licensed provider complete a program technical standards form.
+- 6. Students requesting accommodations in a clinical setting may be required to submit specific documentation from a licensed provider and/ or have their licensed provider complete a program technical standards form.
 This documentation allows providers to speak more specifically to any restrictions or limitations to ensure informed decisions for consideration of reasonable accommodations.
-Any student needing clinical accommodations should contact Accessibility Services directly to begin the process. - a.
-Due to the nature of clinical accommodations, the Program Director and Clinical Coordinator from the student's academic program may be involved in the interactive process for determination of reasonable accommodations as it applies to the technical standards of the program - 7.
-Accommodations may not be granted retroactively.
-Each student's accommodation notice will include an effective date of services. - 8.
+Any student needing clinical accommodations should contact Accessibility Services directly to begin the process.
+Due to the nature of clinical accommodations, the Program Director and Clinical Coordinator from the student's academic program may be involved in the interactive process for determination of reasonable accommodations as it applies to the technical standards of the program. - 7.
+Each student's accommodation notice will include an effective date of services.
+Accommodations will not be granted retroactively. - 8.
 Students are required to renew accommodations each semester in which they are enrolled.
-Prior to the start of each semester, Accessibility Services will contact students who received accommodations the previous semester to remind them of the renewal process.
+Prior to the start of each semester, Accessibility Services will contact, via Trocaire email, students who received accommodations the previous semester to remind them of the renewal process.
 Students may choose to maintain their same accommodations or discuss any changes they would like to make.
 Depending on the nature of a student's disability or request for updated accommodations, updated documentation may be requested.

-Please Note: While students can initiate the accommodation process at any time throughout the semester, it is recommended that a student make contact with Accessibility Services as early as possible.
-Accommodations begin at the time that a student is deemed eligible, and cannot be granted retroactively.
+Please Note: While students can initiate the accommodation process at any time throughout the semester, it is recommended that a student contact Accessibility Services as early as possible.
+Accommodations begin at the time that a student is deemed eligible and cannot be granted retroactively.